socheatsok78/dockerswarm_sd_server/README.md

 # dockerswarm_sd_server
-A simple server for proxying Docker Engine API for using with Prometheus/Promtail ("dockerswarm_sd_configs"  scrape_configs)
+A simple server provide proxying to Docker Engine API for using with Prometheus/Promtail ("dockerswarm_sd_configs" scrape_configs)